tendermint/go-amino/README.md

 bytes.
 As in Protobuf, a nil struct field value is not encoded at all.

-# Wire in other langauges
+# Wire in other languages

 Contact us on github.com/tendermint/go-wire/issues, we are looking for contributors to implement Wire in other languages.
 In Golang, we are are interested in codec generators.